rokath/trice/docs/TriceUserGuide.md

 ![./ref/ZeroIDsExample.PNG](./ref/ZeroIDsExample.PNG)

 - If you intend to integrate some existing sources into a project using [18.
 Trice ID management](#18-trice-id-management) options, this could be a need.
-  - From v0.61.0 is possible to restore the IDs after a `trice z` during the next `trice i` exactly even there are seveal identical tice messages in a file.
+  - From v0.61.0 is possible to restore the IDs after a `trice c|z` during the next `trice i` exactly even there are seveal identical tice messages in a file.
 That will allow to have the IDs inside the source code only during compiliation if you configure `trice c|z` as a post compilation step.
 - Calling `trice i` afterwards will assign the same IDs.

 ####  8.2.8. <a name='StimulatetargetwithausercommandoverUART'></a>Stimulate target with a user command over UART